I’ve toyed with the idea of a boy-zillian for a while now, so last Sunday I finally took a deep breath and had it done.

 By the time I returned my therapist was waiting and she bounced out from behind the counter, slapped her hands together and said “Let’s start then, shall we?”.

-We walked into one of a several waxing rooms, which was brightly lit, clean and modern.
+We walked into one of a several waxing rooms, all brightly lit, clean and modern.
 A high-table perched on-top of a laminated wood floor, cupboards lining the one side, part of which held the wax pots and paraphernalia.
 The other half, she explained, was for my clothes and personal belongings.
 “Boy-zillian and chest-and-stomach, right?”, she confirmed and said “put your personal belongings in there and just take everything off, ok?” and she disappeared behind and sealed the heavy curtain that covered the door.

 I was left with a full-length mirror on the wall and as much trepidation.
-All I could do was strip down to nothing and look in the mirror for one last mental picture of my hairy body.
+All I could do was strip down to nothing and look in the mirror for one last glimpse of my hairy body.
 Positioning myself on the bed I tried to drape the towel in a way as to at least appear modest.
 “Are you ready?”, she called from outside, and as I confirmed she entered, face-mask on, me lying down as per her instructions ready to start first on my stomach, working up to my chest, before going down for the kill.

 She chatted away, coaxing answers from me as she put me at ease and easily won my trust.
 Her confidence and easy going personality made me completely forget that I was about to be as physically vulnerable with her as I’ve ever been in my life with a stranger.

 My stomach and chest would be cleared with soft wax, she explained, whilst the harder, less painful hard-wax was saved for my bits.
 She applied two quick, warm strokes of wax to the first part of my stomach, and without stopping her chat, applied a strip, rubbed a few times and effortless yanked it off along with all the hair it touched.

 The Difference Between Pleasure and Pain Is Very Little.
 Supposedly.